sapcc/terraform-provider-ccloud/website/docs/index.html.markdown

 page_title: "Provider: SAP Cloud Infrastructure"
 sidebar_current: "docs-sci-index"
 description: |-
-  The Converged Cloud provider is used to interact with the many resources supported by Converged Cloud.
+  The SAP Cloud Infrastructure provider is used to interact with the many resources supported by SAP Cloud Infrastructure.
 The provider needs to be configured with the proper credentials before it can be used.
 ---

-# Converged Cloud Provider
+# SAP Cloud Infrastructure Provider

-The Converged Cloud provider is used to interact with the many resources supported by Converged Cloud.
+The SAP Cloud Infrastructure provider is used to interact with the many resources supported by SAP Cloud Infrastructure.
 The provider needs to be configured with the proper credentials before it can be used.

 Use the navigation to the left to read about the available resources.